scottyschup/ruby-curriculum/basic-design/method-decomposition.md

 end
 ```

-**It reads like plain english; hiding away implementation details in
+**It reads like plain English; hiding away implementation details in
 helper methods.** If somebody looks at this code, they will
 immediately understand what is going on, even without reading the
 definitions of `split_couples` and `zip_couples`.
 This makes it a lot